mlswg/mls-protocol/draft-ietf-mls-protocol.md

 4. along with an `endpoint_id` that, combined with the client's identity, serve to uniquely identify a client in a group.

-When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
-(See {{initkey-reuse}}).
+KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
+(See {{keypackage-reuse}}).
-Clients MAY generate and publish multiple InitKeys to support multiple ciphersuites.
+Clients MAY generate and publish multiple KeyPackages to support multiple ciphersuites.

 The value for hpke\_init\_key MUST be a public key for the asymmetric